Story and photos by Judy Benson

 “This type of partnership is unique for Sea Grant.
 They’re not a typical stakeholder for us,” Concepcion said.
 “But now we’re providing essential job skills for folks who wouldn’t necessarily have had this opportunity.”

-Korman said Joseph and Deborah spend about four hours every other week doing the dehydration and packaging work, earning a paycheck with funds from the NOAA grant.
+Korman said Sarnelli and Swetz spend about four hours every other week doing the dehydration and packaging work, earning a paycheck with funds from the NOAA grant.
 This project is especially exciting because it’s providing good jobs for people with disabilities – which is often challenging – with a product that could be the start of a new local food source in Connecticut, he said.

 “We’re at the beginning of what could become a new meaningful business in Connecticut,” Korman said.